download

 fotor_2023-6-1_12_42_3.jpeg

-In addition, there are threats to move elsewhere, to avoid restrictive tobacco advertising laws or because of debts weighing on the budgets of certain circuits no longer able to pay everything.
+In addition, there are threats to move elsewhere, to avoid restrictive tobacco advertising laws or because of debts weighing on the budgets of certain circuits that are no longer able to pay everything.
 Information about the possible reinstatement of the Belgian Grand Prix at Spa is recent, but it is also known that the races in Montreal, Silverstone, Imola, Magny-Cours and Budapest are at risk in the short or medium term.
-It's true: Bernie Ecclestone has found other locations: Bahrain (where the closest hotel to the new track is at least 100 kilometres away); Shanghai (the Minardi mechanics who went to the Chinese track for an exhibition were also robbed and often found themselves in unpleasant situations, also with regard to accommodation); a hypothetical circuit in Turkey; one in Russia.
-But still no certainties.
+It's true, Bernie Ecclestone has found other locations: Bahrain (where the closest hotel to the new track is at least 100 kilometres away); Shanghai (the Minardi mechanics who went to the Chinese track for an exhibition were robbed and often found themselves in unpleasant situations, also with regard to accommodation); a hypothetical circuit in Turkey; one in Russia.
+But still no certainty.
 It almost seems as if Ecclestone, if he were to walk away from the deal at the end of 2007, is inclined to have a nice empty box or, at any rate, a Formula 1 in complete chaos.
 Little, therefore, do market rumours count at the moment.
-After all, it seems that Juan Pablo Montoya will remain at Williams in 2004:
+After all, it seems that Juan Pablo Montoya will remain at Williams in 2004.

 "I don't leave a winning team for money".

 Says the Colombian who, by the way, is a big cheapskate, he is the only one who offers only 3% of the earnings to his manager, while Jacques Villeneuve negotiates to stay at BAR, also because he does not have many other chances.
 Jarno Trulli stays at Renault even if some Frenchmen would not like it, Rubens Barrichello stays at Ferrari as planned.
 However, there is talk of reducing salaries.
-Not for the technicians; Toyota reportedly offered $6.700.000 to designer Mike Gascoyne to wrest him from Renault.
+Not for the technicians; Toyota reportedly offered $6.700.000 to designer Mike Gascoyne to take him from Renault.

 instagram